 Restoring oxygen and blood flow to the skin

 Your doctor may recommend hyperbaric oxygen therapy to increase oxygen delivery to the affected parts of the body.
-Also, your doctor may use low-dose tissue plasminogen activator (TPA) to dissolve the blood clots in tiny blood vessels of the skin.
-Medication that thins your blood may be prescribed to prevent additional blood clots from forming.
+Also, your doctor may use low-dose tissue plasminogen activator (TPA) to dissolve blood clots in the tiny blood vessels of the skin.
+Medication that helps keep your blood from clotting (anticoagulation medication) may be prescribed to restore blood flow to the tissues.
+Your doctor will go over with you the best anticoagulant for your case.

 Decreasing calcium deposits